Teams, tales and tips – a guide to the local game

-Capital of Sicily, Palermo is both a grand metropolis of palaces, opera houses and soaring Norman churches, and a poorly planned, mafia-led madhouse.
-Its football club, US Città di Palermo, are challenging in Serie A for the second season running.
+Capital of Sicily, Palermo is both a grand metropolis of palaces, opera houses and soaring Norman churches, and a poorly planned, mafia-tinged madhouse.
+Its football club, Palermo FC, last competed in Serie A in 2016-17, before relegation, demotion and a name change from US Città di Palermo.

 Before then, pink-shirted Palermo had been enjoying their most consistent spell in the club’s long history.
-Under the long-term ownership of Maurizio Zamparini, the ‘Rosanero’ have seen managers come and go but also embarked on five European campaigns.
+Under the long-term ownership of Maurizio Zamparini, the Rosanero had seen managers come and go but also embarked on five European campaigns.

 Their stadium, the Renzo Barbera, still referred to by its old name of La Favorita, was a venue for Irish and Dutch group matches at Italia ’90.
 It stands out of the city centre, just off the main E90 road that snakes around this north-west corner of Sicily, serving the main international airport named after two judges murdered by the mafia.